Installation

 Some additional configuration is necessary on the agent:

-should target the appropriate port of the Broker, which listens for mqtts messages on8883
+* `CYBUS_MQTT_PORT` should target the appropriate port of the Broker, which listens for mqtts messages on `8883` by default

 version: '2.0'